Skip to the main content

 • Buildings

-They may specialize in large products, small tabletop work or fashion photography.
-They must be very versatile, able to shoot almost anything and produce dramatic, quality work quickly.
+They may specialize in large products, small tabletop work, or fashion photography.
+They must be very versatile, able to shoot almost anything, and produce dramatic, quality work quickly.
 They often work closely with art directors and use computers to digitally manipulate images.
-Commercial photographers who work for advertising agencies also need graphic design skills.
-For more information, see the Graphic Designer occupational profile.

-Portrait and wedding photographers take pictures of individuals or groups of people or pets, often at significant moments in their subjects’ lives.
+Portrait photographers take pictures of individuals or groups of people or pets, often at significant moments in their subjects’ lives.
 In small photography studios or department stores, portrait photographers may have a variety of responsibilities in addition to taking pictures.
 These may include:

 • Arranging appointments and viewings